Fix avoid excessive-DOM size lighthouse warning

 • Split large pages into multiple pages.

-Splitting large pages into multiple pages might reduce the number of DOM nodes when the content itself created many DOM nodes.
+Splitting large pages into multiple pages might reduce the number of DOM nodes when the content itself creates many DOM nodes.

-When dealing with a large amount of DOM nodes on your page be extra carefull with JavaScript. document.getElementsByTagName('div'); might load a large number of DOMnodes which increases memory usage.
+When dealing with a large amount of DOM nodes on your page be extra careful with JavaScript. document.getElementsByTagName('div'); might load a large number of DOM nodes which increases memory usage.

-When dealing with a large amount of DOM nodes on your page be extra carefull with complicated CSS delarations. div:last-child; needs to check the lsat-child status for every div on your page.
+When dealing with a large amount of DOM nodes on your page be extra careful with complicated CSS declarations. div:last-child; needs to check the last-child status for every div on your page.
+Simpler selectors mean less traversal work for the browser.
+This matters most for INP, where every millisecond of style recalculation counts.

 Fix avoid excessive-DOM size lighthouse warningCore Web Vitals Fix avoid excessive-DOM size lighthouse warning